 Thirty students enter Elon each year as the new class of Communications Fellows.
-These students pursue majors in Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, Media Analytics and Sport Management.
+These students pursue majors in Cinema & Television Arts, Communication Design, Journalism, Media Analytics, Sport Management and Strategic Communications.

 Beyond the financial benefit, there are three core pillars to the Communications Fellows program:

 COHORT: Enter Elon with an active, enthusiastic and engaged cohort of students ready to pursue careers in Communications and Sport Management.